iCodeSometime/asynchronize/readme.md

 ### Why do I need another gem?
 My code's bloated enough as it is?
 It's super tiny.
 Just a light wrapper around the existing language features.
-Seriously, it's just around forty lines of code as of version 0.3.0.
+Seriously, it's just around forty lines of code.
 Actually, according to [cloc](https://www.npmjs.com/package/cloc) there's almost four times as many lines in the tests as the source.
 You should read it, I'd love feedback!

 ### Do you accept contributions?
 Absolutely!